mpataki/ansible-ha-nginx/README.md

 [![Build Status](https://travis-ci.org/mpataki/ansible-ha-nginx.svg?branch=master)](https://travis-ci.org/mpataki/ansible-ha-nginx)

 This ansible role sets up a [nginx](https://www.nginx.com/) server to reverse proxy the home assistant web UI's HTTP and Websocket ports.
 It assumes you've set up [let's encrypt](https://github.com/mpataki/ansible-ha-letsencrypt) for SSL encryption and will handle HTTP -> HTTPS redirects.
+This can be done via the mpataki.ha_lets_encrypt role if you'd like.

 ## Requirements